 Recent statistics show that between the years 2010 and 2014 there were 124.9 (per 100,000) new cases of breast cancer.
 In comparison to this, there were 21.2 (per 100,000) deaths.

 New Cases and Mortality Rates: Trends

 As we can see from our above line graph showing breast cancer trends over the years, the death rate from breast cancer has steadily declined.

 For a full analysis on breast cancer incidence rates and a more in-depth look at the trends please see our new post here.

-Recent studies suggest the periodic rise in new incidences combined with the steady decline of breast cancer mortalities reflect the increase of screening mammography, better understanding of tumor biology and improvements in treatment.
+Recent studies suggest the periodic rise in new incidences combined with the steady decline of breast cancer deaths reflect the increase of screening mammography, better understanding of tumor biology and improvements in treatment.

 One of the most important prognostic factors is the stage of the cancer at diagnosis.
 Hence, the widespread adoption of screening mammography led to breast cancers being detected at an earlier stage when treatment is effective.
 Furthermore, advances in treatment have added to the decline in mortality rates.

 Estimated Number of Deaths in the US from Breast Cancer (2017)